How the Labor Market Impacts Investors

 Many analysts point to strong labor markets as one of the primary reasons the U.S. was able to avoid a recession in 2023 — despite numerous alarm bells.

-Stocks such as Amazon.com Inc. (NASDAQ: AMZN) and Apple Inc. (NASDAQ: AAPL) are just two examples of investments that are heavily tied to consumer spending.
-Even stocks in industries that have little direct contact with the everyday consumer can be affected if overall spending in an economy drops too low.
+For example, stocks such as Amazon.com Inc. (NASDAQ: AMZN) and Apple Inc. (NASDAQ: AAPL) are just two examples of investments that are heavily tied to consumer spending.
+Even stocks in industries that have little direct contact with everyday consumers can be affected if overall spending in an economy drops too low.

 Top 7 ways labor markets impact investments

 Labor markets, the economy, and investors are all tied together.
-To avoid confusion, let’s break down how labor markets impact investors.
+To make things clear once and for all, let’s break down how labor markets impact investors.

 1. Employment and consumer spending